learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 The web was developed under a client server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs were installed on high-power _servers_.
-Thus web clients running _browser_ software would send an request for a web page and the server would return the web page.
+Thus web _clients_ running _browser_ software were created that would send an _request_ for a web page and the server would return the web page.

-The specification on how _clients_ and _servers_ ask and return data is called HTTP (HyperText Transfer Protocol).
-This is why URLs start with `http://`, you're telling the browser: "Browser, act like a client and use the HTTP standard to talk to `flatironschool.com`."
-The browser sends a request that says something like:
+The specification on how _clients_ and _servers_ interact is called HTTP (HyperText Transfer Protocol).
+This is why URLs start with `http://`: you're telling the browser: "Browser, act like a client and use the HTTP standard to talk to `flatironschool.com` and find a file called `index.html`."
+The browser expresses this wish by transmitting a message that looks like:

 `GET flatironschool.com /index.html`

 Here it asks `flatironschool.com` for an HTML file called `index`.
-We'll explore this much more in subsequent lessons!
+We'll explore this _much_ more in subsequent lessons!

 In return, the _server_ returns...HTML that's contained in the `index.html` file.